kohnmart/website/content/projects/snippets.md

 ## Review <br />

 This project was carried out in a group of three and should be understood as a prototype.
 The development time was about two months.
 In addition to the web application, the focus was also on the use of version management (GitLab) with various branches.
-All participants were able to fully fulfill their intended area of responsibility.
+All participants were able to fulfill their intended area of responsibility.
 <br /> <br />

 #### Outlook <br />